ShayneTan03/weather_app/frontend/persona.md

 - asks his officer to report to him about recent and/or upcoming storms
 - finds out that the weather forecast data provided is not comprehensive, as attributes like cloud, wind speed, and rain are all scattered in different databases/websites

-## Jared
+## Jane

-- 21-year-old polytechnic student who volunteers at a local stadium to issue thunder warning sirens
+- 47-year-old housewife who collects rainwater to water her plants
-- Having more information about upcoming storms would make his volunteering job easier
+- Having more information about upcoming storms would make her gardening practice easier

 ## Weijun